luisdiher22/InsightForge-AI/README.md

 - Inventory-aware KPIs and charts alongside sales analytics
 - Persisted metadata so each dataset remembers what was detected

-## Portfolio story

-I built this project to solve a real business problem: messy spreadsheets should not stop a small business from understanding its sales and inventory data.

-The main things I wanted to show here are:

-- how I designed safer LLM-based field mapping
-- how I separated analysis logic into reusable services and routers
-- how I made the dashboard adapt to different dataset types
-- how I handled bad files with clear, user-friendly messages
-- how I packaged the project so someone else can try it quickly

 ## Stack

 - FastAPI